Day Sixteen on the Central Route of the Camino Portugués ~ Vairão (Vilarinho) to Barcelinhos (Barcelos), 28.8 Km (17.9 Miles)

 Photo-Rich Travelogue of Day Sixteen, Central Route of the Camino Portugués

-We woke up to a misty morning, and the view from our window in the albergue was stunning!
+We woke up to a misty morning, our first time here, and the view from our window in the albergue was stunning!
 I hoped it would be a nice omen for the day!
-I can't tell you how much we enjoyed our stay at the Albergue de Peregrinos do Mosteiro de Vairão.
+I can't tell you how much we have enjoyed our stays at the Albergue de Peregrinos do Mosteiro de Vairão.

 View From Our Room in the Albergue de Peregrinos do Mosteiro de Vairão, on day sixteen on the Central Route of the Portuguese WayView From Our Room ~ Albergue de Peregrinos do Mosteiro de Vairão